OpusCapita/react-crudeditor/README.md

          * and displays all fields from the model.
 The following fields are read-only in such case:
          * -- all fields in show View,
          * -- auditable fields in edit View,
-         * -- idField in edit View.
+         * -- logicalId fields in edit View.
          */
         ?formLayout(instance) {
           ...